PSERC’s comprehensive research program includes 3 stems to address the needs of the modern electric energy infrastructure . They are:

 This research improves performance of T&D systems by finding new applications for innovative technologies.
 Current research projects include new substation designs, communication requirements for a smart grid, PHEV’s for energy storage, smart grid implications for distribution engineering, interoperability of PMU’s and PMU-enabled intelligent electronic devices, and micro and nano dielectrics for utility applications.

 Through collaboration, PSERC conducts research that leverages the industrial support it receives from its members.
-Here are two examples.
+Here are some examples.

-- Consortium for Electric Reliability Technology Solutions (CERTS), formed in 1998 to research, develop and commercialize new methods, tools and technologies to protect and enhance the reliability of the U.S. electric power system.
-CERTS is conducting research supported by the U.S. Department of Energy's Office of Electric Delivery and Energy Independence, and by the California Energy Commission's Public Interest Energy Research Program.
-PSERC faculty are working with researchers at Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, Pacific Northwest National Laboratory, Sandia National Laboratories and several energy businesses.
+- 2009-2015: The Consortium for Electric Reliability Technology Solutions (CERTS), was formed in 1999 to research, develop and commercialize new methods, tools and technologies to protect and enhance the reliability of the U.S. electric power system.
+CERTS conducted research supported by the U.S. Department of Energy’s Office of Electric Delivery and Energy Independence, and by the California Energy Commission’s Public Interest Energy Research Program.
+PSERC faculty worked with researchers at Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, Pacific Northwest National Laboratory, Sandia National Laboratories and several energy businesses.